Notes on the Geography of Sri Lanka: Jaffna

 We're up at the top of the island now and about 30 miles from India.

-We're also at the end of the track, which opened in 1902 despite expert official condemnation of building this "railway to the moon" (Martyn, p.
+We're also at the end of the track, which opened in 1902 despite official condemnation of building a railway as useless as a "railway to the moon" (Martyn, p.
 346).

 Bet the turntable came from the UK.